aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_KEY_SEND

     Send the key in addition to the digest.
-This policy causes a write operation to store the key on the server
+This policy causes a write operation to store the key on the server.

+    .. note:: This option instructs the server to validate the digest by calculating it again from the key sent by the client.
+Unless this is the explicit intent of the developer, this should be avoided.

 .. _POLICY_REPLICA: